-^{71.} The use of the Dutot formula is appropriate when product offers are expressed in a homogenous unit of measure.
+61. The use of the Dutot formula is appropriate when POs are expressed in a homogenous unit of measure.
 ILO et al. (2004), paragraphs 20.64-20.68.
 When quantity or expenditure information is available, an explicitly weighted Laspeyres-type formula (6.5) can be used, with the same weights appearing in the numerator and the denominator.